TruewindIT/cordova-android-exercises-plugin/README.md

 The plugin relies on the following iOS frameworks and dependencies:

 *   `HealthKit.framework`: Provides access to the HealthKit framework for accessing health data.
-*   `cordova-plugin-add-swift-support`: Adds Swift support to the Cordova project.

 ### Example